DappCamp-Cohort-2/dappcamp-warriors/README.md

 # DappCamp Warriors

-### Genearting the images
+### Generating the images

-warriors-generator contains the nodejs script to generate the ~2.2K warriors images
+warriors-generator contains the Node.js script to generate the ~2.2K warriors images

 ```
 cd warriors-generator